 MONTGOMERY.
 Feb.
-12.-West from the southeast corner of section 24, town 7 north, 2 west, to the southwest corner section 19, town 7 north, 4 west; thence south to southeast corner of town 7 north, 5 west; thence west to southwest corner of said township; thence north to northwest corner of town 12 north, 5 west; thence east to northeast corner of town 12 north, 2 west:thence south to the beginning.
+12 - West from the southeast corner of section twenty-four, town seven north, two west, to the southwest corner section nineteen, town seven north, four west; thence south to southeast corner of town seven north, five west; thence west to southwest corner of said township; thence north to northwest corner of town twelve north, five west; thence south to the beginning.

 FAYETTE.
 Feb.
-14.-All that tract of country lying north of a line running east from the southwest corner of town 3 north, 1 west, to the southeast corner of town 3 north, 6 east of the third principal meridian.
-[Laws 1821, p.
-164.]
+14 - All that tract of country lying north of a line running east from the southwest corner of town three north, one west, to the southeast corner of town three north, six east of the third principal meridian.

-NOTE.-A strict construction of this act would make the entire western boundary of Fay-ette county the line between ranges one and two west, and extend its northern boundary to the Wisconsin line, thus taking one range of townships from the east side of Sangamon (formed Jan.
+^{}NOTE - A strict construction of this act would make the entire western boundary of Fayette County the line between ranges one and two west, and extend its northern boundary to the Wisconsin line, thus taking one range of townships from the east side of Sangamon (formed Jan.
 30) and cutting Pike (formed Jan.
 31) in two.
-It is probable that the word "un-organized" should be read into the act so as to make it read "all that tract of unorganized country lying north" etc. Subsequent acts seem to justify this theory.
+It is probable that the word "unorganized" should be read into the act so as to make it read "all that tract of unorganized country lying north," etc. Subsequent acts seem to justify this theory.

-1823-EDGAR, MARION, FULTON AND MORGAN.
+1823 - EDGAR, MARION, FULTON, AND MORGAN

 EDGAR.
-January 3-From the Indiana State line west 24 miles through the center of township 12 north; thence north 27 miles; thence east 24 miles; thence south to the beginning.
-[Laws 1823, p.
-74.]
+Jan.
+3 - From the Indiana State line west twenty-four miles through the center of township twelve north; thence north twenty-seven miles; thence east twenty-four miles; thence south to the beginning.

 MARION.
-January 24-From the intersection of the base line with the third principal meridian.north along said meridian 24 miles; thence east 24 miles; thence south 24 miles to the base line; thence west to the beginning.
+Jan.
+24 - From the intersection of the base line with the third principal meridian, north along said meridian twenty-four miles; thence south twenty-four miles to the base line; thence west to the beginning.

-FULTON, January 28-From the intersection of the fourth principal meridian with the Illinois river; thence up the middle of the river till intersected by the range line between ranges 5 and 6 east; thence north with said range line to the line between towns 9 and 10 north; thence west with said town line to the fourth principal meridian, thence south to the beginning.
-[Laws 1823, p.
-88.]
+FULTON.
+Jan.
+28 - From the intersection of the fourth principal meridian with the Illinois River; thence up the middle of the river till intersected by the range line between ranges five and six east; thence north with said range line to the line between towns nine and ten north; thence west with said town line to the fourth principal meridian; thence south to the beginning.

 MORGAN.
-January 31-From the northwest corner of Greene county, east to the range line between 7 and 8 west of the third principal meridian; thence northerly along the middle of the prairie dividing the waters of the Sangamon from the Mauvasterre, Apple and Indian creeks, to the middle of range 8; thence north to the middle of the main channel of the Sang-amon; thence down to the middle of the main channel of the Illinois; thence down the Illinois to the beginning.
-[Laws 1823, p.
-108.]
+Jan.
+31 - From the northwest corner of Greene County, east to the range line between seven and eight west of the third principal meridian; thence northerly along the middle of the prairie dividing the waters of the Sangamon from the Mauvaisterre, Apple and Indian creeks, to the middle of range eight; thence north to the middle of the main channel of the Sangamon; thence down to the middle of the main channel of the Illinois; thence down the Illinois to the beginning.

-1824-CLAY.
-CLINTON AND WABASH.
+1824 - CLAY, CLINTON AND WABASH

 CLAY.
 Dec.
-23-From the intersection of the line dividing ranges 4 and 5 east with the middle line of town 2 north; thence east with said line to the Fox river; thence north with said river to the line dividing towns 5 and 6 north; thence west with said line to the range line dividing 4 and 5 east; thence south with said range line to the beginning.
-[Laws 1825, p.
-19.]
+23 - From the intersection of the line dividing ranges four and five east with the middle line of town two north; thence east with said line to the Fox River; thence north with said river to the line dividing towns five and six north; thence west with said line to the range line dividing four and five east; thence south with said range line to the beginning.

 CLINTON.
 Dec.
-27-Down the Kaskaskia from the mouth of Crooked creek to the line dividing St. Clair and Washington; thence north on the range line between 5 and 6 west to the northwest corner of town 2 north, 5 west; thence east to the southeast corner of town 3 north, 5 west; thence north to the northwest corner of town 3 north, 4 west; thence east twenty-four miles; thence south along the third principal meridian sixteen miles; thence west to Crooked creek; thence down said creek to the beginning.
-[Laws of 1825, p.
-27.]
+27 - Down the Kaskaskia from the mouth of Crooked Creek to the line dividing St. Clair and Washington; thence north on the range line between five and six west to the northwest corner of town two north, five west; thence east to the southeast corner of town three north, five west; thence east to the southeast corner of town three north, four west; thence east twenty-four miles; thence south along the third principal meridian sixteen miles; thence west to Crooked Creek; thence down said creek to the beginning.